With Black Friday deals in full flow, did you succumb to temptation and add to you fleet of bikes?

 Photo courtesy of Housely.com

-For a much more straight forward storage sollution, check out our range of options below;
+For a much more straight forward storage, out of the box sollution, check out our range of options below;

 The Delta Leonardo Wall Mount (above) allows your bike to be hung by the front wheel.
 Plastic coated hooks ensure theat your front wheel will not be marked.
 Full details here.